erkyrath/glkote/README.txt

 which handles the mechanics of displaying text, arranging panes of text, and accepting text input from the user.

-GlkOte has been tested on Safari 3 through 5, Firefox 2 and up, MSIE 6 and up, Opera 9.5, and Chrome 5.

 * Contents